Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Related Work

-\textbf{Neural Code Completion}.
 The deep learning techniques used for neural code completion are constantly evolving.
 At the very beginning, the models used in code completion studies were dominated by train-from-scratch models, such as Recurrent Neural Networks (RNN) and their variants~\cite{Li2018CodeCW, Svyatkovskiy2019PythiaAC}.
 For example, Li et al.~\cite{Li2018CodeCW} propose to enhance the LSTM model with a pointer component to solve the out-of-vocabulary problem in code completion systems.
 Such models are lightweight and can be easily deployed on users' devices.
-With the rise of a new paradigm in deep learning, i.e., pre-train and fine-tune, the focus of code completion studies has shifted to transformer-based pre-trained models, including the encoder-decoder~\cite{Li2022CompetitionLevelCG} and decoder-only~\cite{Chen2021EvaluatingLL,Nijkamp2022ACP} transformer architecture.
+With the rise of a new paradigm in deep learning, i.e., pre-training and fine-tuning, the focus of code completion studies has shifted to transformer-based pre-trained models, including the encoder-decoder~\cite{Li2022CompetitionLevelCG} and decoder-only~\cite{Chen2021EvaluatingLL,Nijkamp2022ACP} transformer architecture.
 The pre-trained models with a large number of trainable parameters, usually over hundreds of millions, are known as Large Language Models (LLM), where LCM is the variant of LLM in the domain of source code.
 LCM refers to the large model that is specifically trained with a large-scale code corpus, e.g., by pre-training a base LLM~\cite{Feng2020CodeBERTAP, Wang2021CodeT5IU}, or fine-tuning a pre-trained LLM~\cite{Chen2021EvaluatingLL}, to generate code.
-Recent studies~\cite{Lu2021CodeXGLUEAM, Chen2021EvaluatingLL} have empirically demonstrated the state-of-the-art performance of LCMs across multiple code-related tasks.
-For example, a recently released LCM, AlphaCode~\cite{Li2022CompetitionLevelCG}, can win a ranking of top 54.3\% in programming competitions with more than 5,000 human participants.
-Motivated by their surprisingly high performance, LCMs have been widely applied in commercial code completion systems, including TabNine~\cite{tabnine}, aiXcoder~\cite{aixcoder}, Github Copilot~\cite{copilot} and Amazon CodeWhisperer~\cite{codewhisperer}.
-Generally speaking, the more parameters in a model the greater the computational resources required for inference.
-Small models are lightweight enough to run on local devices, while large models have to be deployed on a large number of professional GPU servers, providing services to clients via APIs.
-As a result, using LCMs is costly, both financially, due to the cost of professional hardware, and environmentally, due to the carbon footprint required to fuel the hardware\cite{Strubell2019EnergyAP,Desislavov2021ComputeAE}.
+Recent studies~\cite{Lu2021CodeXGLUEAM, Chen2021EvaluatingLL} have empirically demonstrated the state-of-the-art performance of LCMs across multiple code-related tasks. \su{For example, a recently released LLM, AlphaCode2~\cite{alphacode2}, is reported to perform better than 85\% of human participants in a programming competition.
+Many LCMs are thus proposed in the research field of code generation~\cite{Li2023StarCoderMT, Nijkamp2022CodeGenAO, Luo2023WizardCoderEC, Hou2023LargeLM, Zheng2023ASO}.
+Such models also appear in commercial code completion systems, such as Github Copilot~\cite{copilot} and Amazon CodeWhisperer~\cite{codewhisperer}.} Generally speaking, the more parameters in a model, the greater the computational resources required for inference.
+Small models are lightweight enough to run on local devices, while large models have to be deployed on a large number of high-performance GPU servers, providing services to clients via remote APIs.
+As a result, using LCMs is costly, both financially, due to the cost of servers, and environmentally, due to the carbon footprint required to fuel the hardware devices~\cite{Strubell2019EnergyAP,Desislavov2021ComputeAE}.
 This greatly limits the commercialization and further research of LCMs.
 Researchers have proposed many methods to reduce such costs, such as weight sharing~\cite{Rothe2020LeveragingPC}, pruning~\cite{See2016CompressionON} and knowledge distillation~\cite{Gou2021KnowledgeDA}.
 However, it is still a challenging problem that calls for community efforts to build an environment-friendly and sustainable future for LCMs.